hanxiaomax/Learncpp_CN/docs/11-17-An-introduction-to-std-vector.md

 !!! tip "小贴士"

-	We’ll talk about why direct and brace-initialization are treated differently in lesson [16.7 -- std::initializer_list](https://www.learncpp.com/cpp-tutorial/stdinitializer_list/).
+	We’ll talk about why direct and brace-initialization are treated differently in lesson [[16-7-std-initializer_list|16.7 - std::initializer_list]].
 A rule of thumb is, if the type is some kind of list and you don’t want to initialize it with a list, use direct initialization.

-## Compacting bools
+## 压缩布尔值

 `std::vector` has another cool trick up its sleeves.
 There is a special implementation for `std::vector` of type bool that will compact 8 booleans into a byte!
 This happens behind the scenes, and doesn’t change how you use the std::vector.